makersacademy/chitter-challenge/README.md

 4. Attached the database to the web application through 'PG'.

 Result: First user story completed.
+User can post a message to chitter.

+2nd User Story:

+As a maker
+So that I can see what others are saying
-I am able to see all peeps but in chronological order.
+I want to see all peeps in reverse chronological order

+Result: Second user story completed.
+User can see all peeps in reverse chronological order